futres/ovt-data-pipeline/README.md

 pytest
 ```

 If the above fails then either you do not have pytest installed on your system or the installation did not proceed.
+Install pytest with ```pip install pytest```

 If you had success, then you can proceed with processing data, for example:

 ```